DevangMagare/Navigating_Future_Online_Shopping/README.md

 # Navigating_Future_Online_Shopping

-📊 Navigating_Future_Online_Shopping Project (Python & SQL)
-🔍 Project Overview

-This project analyzes an Online_Shopping dataset to extract business insights using SQL (MySQL) and Python (Pandas & Matplotlib).
-The goal is to understand customer behavior, sales performance, retention patterns, and overall business trends.

-🛠️ Tools & Technologies Used

-SQL: MySQL Workbench

-Python: Pandas, Matplotlib

-Notebook: Jupyter / Google Colab

-Data Format: CSV files

-📁 Dataset Description

-The project uses a multi-table Online_Shopping dataset containing:

-Customers

-Orders

-Order Items

-Payments

-Products

-Sellers

-Geolocation

-The dataset represents real-world online shopping transactions and customer activity.

-🧩 SQL Analysis (MySQL)
-✔ Basic Analysis

-Customers distribution by state

-Orders count by year

-Total sales by product category

-✔ Intermediate Analysis

-Monthly sales trends

-Seller-wise revenue analysis

-Average order value

-✔ Advanced Analysis

-Cumulative monthly sales

-Year-over-Year (YoY) sales growth

-Customer retention rate (within 6 months)

-Top 3 customers by total spending

-📌 Key Insight:
-Customer retention was calculated using customer_unique_id instead of customer_id to correctly identify repeat customers.

-🐍 Python Analysis (Pandas & Matplotlib)
+Navigating the Future of Online Shopping
+SQL & Python Internship Project
+Project Overview

+This project focuses on analyzing a real-world Online Shopping (E-commerce) dataset to extract meaningful business insights using SQL (MySQL) and Python (Pandas & Matplotlib).

+The main objective of this project is to understand customer behavior, sales performance, customer retention patterns, and overall business trends by answering analytical questions using SQL and validating insights through Python-based analysis and visualization.

+Tools & Technologies Used

+🔹SQL: MySQL Workbench

+🔹Python: Pandas, Matplotlib

+🔹Notebook Environment: Jupyter Notebook / Google Colab

+🔹Data Format: CSV files

+Dataset Description

+The project uses a multi-table Online Shopping dataset consisting of the following files:

+🔹Customers

+🔹Orders

+🔹Order Items

+🔹Payments

+🔹Products

+🔹Sellers

+🔹Geolocation

+This dataset represents real-world e-commerce transactions, including customer details, order history, product information, seller data, and payment records.

+SQL Analysis (MySQL)

+SQL was used to perform structured data analysis by writing queries across multiple tables using joins, aggregations, and window functions.

+Basic Analysis

+🔹Customer distribution by state

+🔹Number of orders by year

+🔹Total sales by product category

+Intermediate Analysis

+🔹Monthly sales trends

+🔹Seller-wise revenue analysis

+🔹Average order value calculation

+Advanced Analysis

+🔹Cumulative monthly sales

+🔹Year-over-Year (YoY) sales growth

+🔹Customer retention rate within 6 months

+🔹Top 3 customers by total spending

+Important Note:
+Customer retention was calculated using customer_unique_id instead of customer_id to correctly identify repeat customers across multiple orders.

+Python Analysis (Pandas & Matplotlib)

 Python was used for data exploration and visualization, not database operations.

-Key Tasks:

-Loading and exploring datasets using Pandas

-Analyzing customer and order patterns

-Visualizing trends using bar charts and line plots

-Understanding cumulative sales and growth trends

-Visualizations Include:

-Customers by state

-Orders per year

-Monthly order trend

-Top product categories by revenue

-Top sellers by revenue

-Cumulative sales over time

-📈 Key Business Insights

-Majority of customers are one-time buyers

-Customer retention within 6 months is low (~2.3%)

-A small number of customers contribute significantly to revenue

-Sales show clear seasonal and yearly trends

-📂 Project Structure
-📁 Navigating_Future_Online_Shopping
-│
-├── 📄 Navigating_Future_Online_Shopping_Internship.ipynb
-├── 📄 SQL_Queries.sql
-├── 📄 customers.csv
-├── 📄 orders.csv
-├── 📄 order_items.csv
-├── 📄 products.csv
-├── 📄 sellers.csv
-├── 📄 payments.csv
-├── 📄 geolocation.csv
-└── 📄 README.md

-🚀 How to Run the Project

-Clone the repository

-Open the Jupyter Notebook (.ipynb) in Jupyter or Google Colab

-Upload all CSV files, Link In Word File

-Run cells sequentially

-For SQL:

-Import CSV files into MySQL

-Run queries in MySQL Workbench

-🎯 Learning Outcomes

-Hands-on experience with real-world data

-Strong understanding of SQL joins, aggregations, and window functions

-Practical use of Python for data analysis & visualization

-Ability to derive and explain business insights

-👤 Author
+The purpose of Python analysis was to visually validate and support insights derived from SQL.

+Key Tasks Performed

+🔹Loading and exploring datasets using Pandas

+🔹Cleaning and transforming data where required

+🔹Analyzing customer and order patterns

+🔹Creating visualizations for trend analysis

+Visualizations Included

+🔹Customers by state

+🔹Orders per year

+🔹Monthly order trends

+🔹Top product categories by revenue

+🔹Top sellers by revenue

+🔹Cumulative sales over time

+🔹Customer retention visualization

+Key Business Insights

+🔹Majority of customers are one-time buyers

+🔹Customer retention within 6 months is low (approximately 2.3%)

+🔹A small percentage of customers contribute significantly to total revenue

+🔹Sales show clear seasonal and yearly trends

+🔹Identifying high-value customers and sellers can help improve business strategy

+Project Structure

+The project consists of the following files:

+🔹Navigating_Future_Online_Shopping_Internship.ipynb
+Contains complete Python analysis and visualizations.

+🔹SQL_Queries.sql
+Includes all SQL queries used for basic, intermediate, and advanced analysis.

+🔹customers.csv
+Customer-level information including location data.

+🔹orders.csv
+Order details such as order dates and status.

+🔹order_items.csv
+Product-level details for each order including price.

+🔹products.csv
+Product and product category information.

+🔹sellers.csv
+Seller-related details.

+🔹payments.csv
+Payment values and transaction details.

+🔹geolocation.csv
+Geographical information of customers.

+🔹README.md
+Project documentation and explanation.

+How to Run the Project
+Python

+🔹Clone the repository

+🔹Open the Jupyter Notebook (.ipynb) in Jupyter Notebook or Google Colab

+🔹Upload all CSV files in the same directory

+🔹Run the notebook cells sequentially

+SQL

+🔹Import CSV files into MySQL

+🔹Open MySQL Workbench

+🔹Execute SQL queries from the provided SQL file

+Learning Outcomes

+🔹Hands-on experience with real-world e-commerce data

+🔹Strong understanding of SQL joins, aggregations, and window functions

+🔹Practical experience using Python for data analysis and visualization

+🔹Ability to derive, validate, and explain business insights

+Author

 Devang Magare